globeandmail/ansible-role-nginx/README.md

 Default config files will be installed by the role if the following variables are not defined in the playbook.

 ## Required Variables
+The following variables are required to customize the Nginx install.
+The variables should point to the location of the customized files.

+For example,

 group_vars/dev.yml
 ```bash